The Best HomeKit Thermostat: 2023 Buyer's Guide

 One notable call out for functionality is the lack of a simple vacation mode.
 You can set your fancy schedules and automations, but these will continue to run when you are away, which can be a bit of a pain if you have complex rules set up as they’re not simple to turn off.

 Be aware that the iDevices app is restricted to North America, so this isn’t a viable model for overseas users.
-There have also been numerous reports of reliability issues with devices rebooting unnecessarily, or failing to connect after a while.
+There have also been numerous reports of reliability issues with devices rebooting unnecessarily or failing to connect after a while.
 These reports do seem to be a few years old, so these issues may have just been teething problems from earlier in the device life cycle.

-When looking for a HomeKit compatible smart thermostat it’s important to consider you’re specific needs in terms of installation requirements and smart features.
+When looking for a HomeKit compatible smart thermostat it’s important to consider your specific needs in terms of installation requirements and smart features.
 HomeKit will provide basic control via the home App or Siri for setting the mode and temperature, and you can automate these things in scenes and automation rules.
 That alone mitigates some of the features that smart thermostats tend to boast about, such as geolocation and schedules.

 However, the truly smart features such as self-learning schedules and being able to switch to a separate away mode will need to be provided by the thermostat itself and it’s smartphone app.
 If these kind of smarts will deliver the best energy savings, and if these are what you’re after then you can’t go past the ecobee Smart Thermostat with Voice.
 Now that Apple has allowed third parties to integrate a form of Siri right into their devices, ecobee has jumped in as one of the first, adding it to their existing built-in Alexa feature in the same device.